 Our Board of Directors is an all-volunteer, working board consisting of up to 12 members.
 Board members make policy decisions and take roles in running the organization.
 The board meets monthly at various locations.

-Jon Kaufman, Vice President, was executive vice president and a partner at Solem & Associates, a San Francisco-based public relations before retiring in 2015.
+Jon Kaufman, President of the Board, was executive vice president and a partner at Solem & Associates, a San Francisco-based public relations before retiring in 2015.
 Jon's work involved working with public officials and advising clients on public policy issues, including public utilities and transportation, land use, and energy, throughout the Bay Area.
 His interest in wildlife conservation and the environment date from his childhood growing up in Cleveland, Ohio where is father was a city planner and worked to save local parkland.
 Jon heads up the stewardship program for the Conservancy.

-Nancy Mueller is a native Californian and has lived in East Bay since coming to study at UC in 1967.
+Nancy Mueller, Secretary of the Board, is a native Californian and has lived in East Bay since coming to study at UC in 1967.
 After graduating in humanities, she taught sixth grade for a while, then went on to become one of the area's leading realtors.
 A resident of Alvarado Road since the late 1970s, Nancy was always curious about the overgrown park, we now fondly know as John Garber Park, and thought it would be a wonderful place for her two young boys to play—if only it was more safe and accessible.

 Fast forward to the 1991 great fire.
 Nancy’s husband Robert fought along side firemen saving their house at the very edge of the burn zone.
 After the fire, Nancy had a further desire to see Garber Park developed and the whole canyon made more fire safe.
 In conversation with other neighbors, the concept of a Claremont Canyon Conservancy was hatched and Nancy became one of the 12 founding board members.
 Nancy’s concern about reducing critical fuel loads and her years negotiating real estate transactions encouraged her to rejoin the board in 2016 to work for the safety of all.